jeftegoes/AwsOverview/Database/Amazon RDS.md

 # 11. Enhanced Monitoring

 - Amazon RDS provides metrics in real-time for the operating system (OS) that your DB instance runs on.
-- You can view the metrics for your DB instance using the console or consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice.
+- We can view the metrics for your DB instance using the console or consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice.
 - By default, **Enhanced Monitoring metrics are stored in the CloudWatch Logs for 30 days**.
 - To modify the amount of time the metrics are stored in the CloudWatch Logs, change the retention for the `RDSOSMetrics` log group in the CloudWatch console.